mxpoliakov/PaintTransformerGAN/README.md

 * Linux or macOS
 * Python 3
-* PyTorch 1.7+ and other dependencies (torchvision, visdom, dominate, and other common python libs)
+* PyTorch 1.7+ and other dependencies (torchvision and other common python libs)

 ## Getting Started